(Chapter replaced by Ordinance No. 185870, effective February 22, 2013.)

 a.
 Stormwater On-Site.
 The user rate for the on-site component is 35 percent of the stormwater management services rate.

 b.
 Stormwater Off-Site.
 The user rate for the off-site component is 65 percent of the stormwater management services rate.

 2. Basis for charge.
-User charges are calculated based on the user’s proportionate share of City stormwater management services as estimated by the amount of impervious area on the user’s site.
-Unless the site has been measured to the satisfaction of the Director, impervious area is assumed to be the average impervious area for the user’s class.
+User charges are calculated based on the user’s proportionate share of City stormwater management services as estimated by the amount of impervious area on the user’s property.
+Unless the property has been measured to the satisfaction of the Director, the property’s impervious area is assumed to be equal to the average impervious area for the user’s class.
 The following areas are included in a property’s impervious area calculation for billing purposes: roofs; paved areas such as, but not limited to, driveways, parking lots, and walkways; and areas of the property that are covered by porous pavement.
 The following areas are not included in a property’s impervious area calculation for billing purposes: rights-of-way that have been dedicated to the public and over which the City exercises regulatory jurisdiction and management; outdoor recreation areas owned by governmental bodies that are available to the general public, excluding parking lots and buildings; and areas covered by compacted soils and compacted gravels

 3. Dwelling units.
 The City uses the following class averages of impervious areas for calculating user charges for dwelling units located on a single property or tax lot: